IBE160/SG-612/docs/prd.md

 <h2>{{project_type}} Specific Requirements</h2>

 This web application is designed as a multi-page application (MPA) with interactive elements, primarily focusing on CRUD operations for task management.
-It utilizes standard web technologies and Bootstrap 5 for the frontend, ensuring compatibility with modern web browsers.
+It utilizes standard web technologies and Tailwind for the frontend, ensuring compatibility with modern web browsers.
 Given its purpose as a personal productivity tool for students and individuals, extensive SEO is not an initial requirement for the MVP.
 While future features may include real-time capabilities for shared lists and notifications, the MVP will not incorporate real-time updates.
 Standard web accessibility practices will be followed to ensure usability for a broad audience.

 {{#if endpoint_specification}}